MLB lefty Cormier, pitched in 1988, ’08 Olympics, dies at 53

 Cormier debuted with the Cardinals in 1991 and was a starter early in his career.
 He pitched his only shutout in 1996 for the Expos, a three-hitter against St. Louis.

 A lefty specialist in his later years, he finished with six games for Cincinnati in 2007, making his last appearance in the majors five days before his 40th birthday.
+He reached the postseason twice, both times with Boston.

 The Phillies said Cormier became a U.S. citizen on Sept.
 22, 2004, during a Philadelphia-Marlins series in Miami.

-“I’m living the American dream and feel like I can give back, help the community and be a part of this country,” he said shortly before the ceremony.
+“I’m living the American dream and feel like I can give back, help the community and be a part of this country,” Cormier said shortly before the ceremony.

 The Phillies said Cormier was active with Phillies Charities Inc. during his six years with the club and was involved with teenage anti-drug and suicide prevention programs in Canada.